jeffkreeftmeijer/enough.css/README.md

 blog of yours.

 The base stylesheet is **118 bytes** minified.
-It comes with optional modules to (minimally) style links, code blocks, blockquotes and tables.
+It comes with optional modules to (minimally) style code blocks, blockquotes and tables.
 It's responsive by default, but has a module to decrease font sizes on smaller screens for extra responsiveness.
-The whole package is **580 bytes** minified.
+The whole package is **545 bytes** minified.

 > Websites aren't broken by default, they are functional, high-performing, and
 > accessible.
 You break them.